Trijal-Bhardwaj/HackerEarth-Shopping_Cart-React/README.md

 Bonus Task is also completed, i.e, an extra 15% discount is provided on those items whose "type" property is set as "fiction".

-## Steps To Run This Project on Your Local Server
+## Steps To Run This Project On Your Local Server

 1. Download the Code Zip/Rar File and Extract it.
 2. Please ensure that latest versions of **"nodeJs" and "npm"** are installed on the system. **"node -v"** & **"npm -v"** commands helps in ensuring that they are properly installed on the system.